 - I’m able to drive right up to the cabin, at least during the summer months.

-- Comfortable cabin with all the necessities, stove, dishes, eco toilet, bed, water, generator for light, bbq.
+- Comfortable cabin with all the necessities, stove, dishes, eco toilet, bed, water, generator for light, and BBQ.

-- Potential for a lot exploring and walking.
+- Potential for a lot of exploring and walking.

 I’ll try and expand on the pros.
 The area is very quiet.
 When the sky is clear, you can certainly see a lot of stars.
-During the summer it was possible to drive right up to the cabin I chose.
-This isn’t the case for all cabins only the Stargate cabin.
+During the summer, it was possible to drive right up to the cabin I chose.
+This isn’t the case for all cabins, only the Stargate cabin.
 The cabin itself was comfortable.
-With the windows closed at night it was very comfortable for sleeping.
+With the windows closed at night, it was very comfortable for sleeping.
 Everything you really needed was provided in the cabin.
-Instructions on what to bring were clearly provided in writing which was great.
+Instructions on what to bring were clearly provided in writing, which was great.
 There was even light provided through a generator.
 I wasn’t expecting light and thinking of ways I should bring my own.
-I didn’t have to so this was great.
-There is great potential for walking and exploring and from what I gather, during the winter, snowshoeing.
-All things I enjoy and miss given climate change the erratic winters in the city.
-And of course, dogs are allowed and no extra cost and off or on leash.
+I didn’t have to, so this was great.
+There is great potential for walking and exploring, and from what I gather, during the winter, snowshoeing.
+All things I enjoy and miss, given climate change, the erratic winters in the city.
+And of course, dogs are allowed and no extra cost and on or off leash.
 This is a huge pro for me.

 Cons

-- My biggest con is the trail map and/or unmarked trails were hard to coordinate.
+- My biggest con is that the trail map and/or unmarked trails were hard to coordinate.

 It’s always so much easier to talk about cons, unfortunately.

-My only other experiences with staying over night anywhere in a commercial setting has been through Airbnb, in Hotels, residence settings in universities or colleges, and bed and breakfasts.
-I’m unclear what TheLand falls under but it is clearly a different set of parameters that the service falls under.
+My only other experiences with staying overnight anywhere in a commercial setting have been through Airbnb, in Hotels, residence settings in universities or colleges, and bed and breakfasts.
+I’m unclear what TheLand falls under, but it is clearly a different set of parameters that the service falls under.
 The service is quite virtual and less in hands on which seems ironic for a place that prides itself on an off-grid experience.

 The Avenza app is used for the trail map.
 There are a few trials marked on it.
 This preserve boasts 20 km of trails.
-I would have been happy just being able to go for an uninterrupted, frustration free walk in the woods with the dog for a couple of hours.
+I would have been happy just being able to go for an uninterrupted, frustration-free walk in the woods with the dog for a couple of hours.
 However, the map and the real-life trails were quite confusing and difficult to coincide.
 This made walking or locating trails quite frustrating and unenjoyable.
 Getting lost with others can be fun.
-Getting lost or turned around on your own, isn’t fun at all and that was my experience.
-Having a few signs to indicate the start to a “Trail X this way” would have been helpful and instilled confidence in using the app and map.
+Getting lost or turned around on your own isn’t fun at all, and that was my experience.
+Having a few signs to indicate the start of a “Trail X this way” would have been helpful and instilled confidence in using the app and map.

-When I mentioned this difficulty with the map, I wasn’t provided much help except perhaps it’s not a place for beginners.
+When I mentioned this difficulty with the map, I wasn’t provided much help, except perhaps that it’s not a place for beginners.
 It was a place for people to enjoy with their friends, families and furbabies.
-Unfortunately, I don’t have friends and family that are interested in exploring the outdoors to this extent, so I’m left on my own with my one furbaby who doesn’t know how to navigate any map!
+Unfortunately, I don’t have friends and family who are interested in exploring the outdoors to this extent, so I’m left on my own with my one furbaby who doesn’t know how to navigate any map!

-The discussion got more confused and remained text based which didn’t help the misunderstandings and confusion and left me with the impression that this land only welcomes those guests that can take care of themselves and are left to their own devices on the land.
+The discussion got more confused and remained text-based, which didn’t help the misunderstandings and confusion and left me with the impression that this land only welcomes those guests who can take care of themselves and are left to their own devices on the land.

 Suggestions for The Land and Prospective Visitors